HexisData/hqTestLite/README.md

 **-DbName** &ndash; Required.
 The target SQL Server database name.
 Ex: `-DbName "MARKITEDM_DEV_DX"`

 **-SqlDir** &ndash; Optional.
 The directory containing the SQL scripts to be executed.
+Relative paths will be resolved relative to the current directory.
 If omitted, defaults to the current directory.
 Ex: `-SqlDir "C:\MySqlDir"`

 **-SqlFiles** &ndash; Required.
 A comma-delimited list of SQL script files to be executed.
 All must be located within the directory indicated with *-SqlDir*.
 Ex: `-SqlFiles "MySqlFile1.sql,MySqlFile2.sql"`

 **-OutputPath** &ndash; Optional.
 If set, indicates the text file to which all script outputs will be written.
+Relative paths will be resolved relative to the current directory.
 File will be overwritten if it exists.
 Ex: `-OutputPath "C:\MyOutputDir\MyOutputFile.txt"`

 **-ScriptType** &ndash; Optional.
 Used to differentiate different script types with the *-Verbose* and *-WhatIf* flags.
 Default value: "Sql Script".
 Ex: `-ScriptType "Sql Script"`